 - Developing the entity's capacity - Developing the capability of the entity's leadership and other individuals - One of the reasons behind the creation of Publica is to increase capacity across the four partner councils by sharing common processes and procedures and eliminating (as far as possible) single points of failure.
 By working in partnership, the Councils are able to share the cost of commissioning bespoke, specialist advice. - The move to provision of services via wholly owned companies is providing the opportunity to engage with a number of Non-Executive Directors that bring a wealth of experience from a range of different economic sectors. - There is a Scheme of Delegation at Member level covering the Council, Cabinet, Individual Cabinet Members and Other Committees.
 Similarly, there is a Scheme of Delegation for officer decisions delegated to them.
 These are reviewed and revised as structures at Council and Officer level change. - Financial Rules were published in 2012; minor changes to the Rules to reflect operational practice were made by the Council's Chief Finance Officer in July 2015 and reported to the Cabinet.
-The Financial Rules are due to be reviewed and updated during 2019/20 to reflect changes resulting from the introduction of the new service delivery company and any other operational updates. - An induction programme is available to new employees and members alike.
+The Financial Rules are due to be reviewed and updated during 2018/19 to reflect changes resulting from the introduction of the new service delivery company and any other operational updates. - An induction programme is available to new employees and members alike.
 Training is also provided for both Members and Officers on an on-going basis as appropriate and necessary.
-Members on certain Committees (e.g. Planning and Licensing) are required to undertake training before attending the Committee meetings. - Officers undertake regular 121 meetings with their line manager.
-As part of these 121 meetings, Offices discuss work plans/tasks and any training requirements associated with the successful delivery of the work plan.
+Members on certain Committees (e.g. Planning and Licensing) are required to undertake training before attending the Committee meetings. - Officers undertake regular performance reviews by way of an appraisal process.
+Officers discuss actions and training for the forthcoming year and plan how this will be actioned.
+Typically, two review meetings are scheduled for the year to ensure key objectives are being met and finally a review of the year meeting is scheduled to discuss the officer's performance over the year.
 Officers are encouraged to complete Continuing Professional Development as relevant to their professional qualifications and service areas hold budgets to ensure that training can be undertaken to maintain skills and knowledge. - The Head of Paid Service, the Section 151 Officer, the Monitoring Officer and The Leader of the Council have clear roles and responsibilities and these are contained within the Constitution along with the Member/Officer Protocol.